josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Write good cover letters if you can; don't if you can't

 People are divided on whether you should include cover letters.
-As long as you can write them well and fairly sincerely (there are numerous guides and templates available on that front), I'd advise you to do so.
+As long as you can write them well and fairly sincerely (there are numerous guides available), I'd advise you to do so.

 <CalloutPlusQuote>